-A number of new standards and amendments to standards and interpretations are effective for annual periods beginning after January 1, 2014, and have not been applied in preparing these consolidated financial statements.
-None of these is expected to have a significant effect on the consolidated financial statements of the Company, except the following set out below:
+A number of new standards and amendments to standards and interpretations are effective for annual periods beginning after January 1, 2015, and have not been applied in preparing the consolidated financial statements.
+Those standards with the potential to impact the Company are as follows:

 IFRS 9, Financial Instruments ("IFRS 9"), addresses the classification, measurement and recognition of financial assets and financial liabilities.
 The complete version of IFRS 9 was issued in July 2014.
 It replaces the guidance in IAS 39 that relates to the classification and measurement of financial instruments.
 IFRS 9 retains but simplifies the mixed measurement model and establishes three primary measurement categories for financial assets: amortized cost, fair value through other comprehensive income ("OCI") and FVTPL.
 There is now a new expected credit losses model that replaces the incurred loss impairment model used in IAS 39.
 For financial liabilities there were no changes to classification and measurement except for the recognition of changes in own credit risk in OCI, for liabilities designated at FVTPL.
 The standard is effective for accounting periods beginning on or after January 1, 2018.
 Early adoption is permitted.
-The Company has yet to assess the full impact of IFRS 9.
+The Company is currently assessing the impact of IFRS 9.